gap-system/gap/INSTALL.md

 ### GAP does not work in the remote desktop

-GAP can not be started in the Windows Command Prompt shell (via `gapcmd.bat`) in the remote desktop.
+GAP cannot be started in the Windows Command Prompt shell (via `gapcmd.bat`) in the remote desktop.
 To start GAP in the remote desktop, use the script `gap.bat` which should work in such setting.